 Vietnam.vn - Nền tảng quảng bá Việt Nam

-251 children rescued in arrest of a fraudulent 'prophet'
+251 children rescued in the arrest of a fraudulent 'prophet'

 Công LuậnCông Luận15/03/2024

-Zimbabwean police said on March 14 they had arrested a man who claimed to be a prophet of an apostolic sect.
-A search of his home led to the rescue of 250 children believed to be being exploited as cheap labor for the sect.
+Zimbabwean police said on March 14 they had arrested a man claiming to be a prophet of an apostolic sect.
+During a raid on his home, authorities rescued 250 children believed to be being used as cheap labor for the sect.

-Zimbabwean police and believers during the arrest of self-proclaimed prophet Ishmael Chokurongerwa - Photo: Independent
+Zimbabwean police and believers during the arrest of Ishmael Chokurongerwa, a self-proclaimed prophet - Photo: Independent

 Ishmael Chokurongerwa, 56, the self-styled “prophet” who leads a sect with more than 1,000 members, was arrested along with seven aides at a farm about 34 km northwest of the capital Harare, police spokesman Paul Nyathi said in a statement.

-Police suspect that the children “were used to perform various physical activities for the benefit of the cult leader,” Mr Nyathi said.
+According to Mr Nyathi, police suspect that the children “were used to perform various physical activities for the benefit of the cult leader”.
 Of the 251 children, 246 did not have birth certificates.

 Zimbabwean police also found 16 unmarked graves at the farm, seven of which contained the bodies of seven infants whose burials were not registered with the authorities.

-Zimbabwe’s H-Metro was the only media outlet allowed to join the police in the raid on the farm of “prophet” Chokurongerwa.
-The newspaper said that believers there had been “brainwashed” into insanity.
+Zimbabwe’s H-Metro newspaper was the only media outlet allowed to join the police in the raid on the farm of “prophet” Chokurongerwa.
+The newspaper said that believers there had been “brainwashed” into confusion.

-Some female followers even struggled with police to get their children back as they were being taken onto buses to be freed from abuse.
+Some female followers even fought with police to get their children back when they were put on buses to be freed from abuse.
 “Why are they taking our children?
 We feel comfortable here.
 We have no problem here,” a woman shouted in a video posted on H-Metro’s X account.

 Apostolic groups that infuse traditional Pentecostal beliefs are popular in Zimbabwe - a country with a deeply religious background.

-There is little detailed research on apostolic churches in Zimbabwe, but UNICEF studies estimate that they are the largest denomination in the country of 15 million people, with about 2.5 million adherents.
+There is little detailed research on apostolic churches in Zimbabwe, but UNICEF studies estimate it is the largest denomination in the country of 15 million people, with about 2.5 million adherents.

 Nguyen Khanh (according to Guardian, Independent)